lgiordani/cabook/manuscript/part_2_the_clean_architecture/chapter_02_a_basic_example.md

     return create_app(TestConfig)
 ```

 First of all the fixture has been defined with the scope of a function, which means that it will be recreated for each test.
-This is good, as tests should be isolated, and we do not want to resuse the application that another test has already tainted TODO.
+This is good, as tests should be isolated, and we do not want to resuse the application that another test has already tainted.

-The function itself runs the app factory to create a Flask app, using the `TestConfig` configuration from `flask_settings`, which sets the `TESTING` flag to `True` TODO(documentation)
+The function itself runs the app factory to create a Flask app, using the `TestConfig` configuration from `flask_settings`, which sets the `TESTING` flag to `True`.
+You can find the description of these flags in the [official documentation](http://flask.pocoo.org/docs/1.0/config/).

 At this point we can write the test for our endpoint.
 Create the file `tests/rest/test_get_rooms_list.py`

-{line-numbers: false}
 ``` python
 import json
 from unittest import mock